emilsrits/ibpc/README.md

 Install Node dependencies by running `npm install` using the terminal in the app root directory.

-For image paths to work your website home/index URL should look something like **ibpc.dev/** not **localhost/ibpc-master/public/**.
+For image paths to work your home/index URL of the website should look something like **ibpc.dev/** not **localhost/ibpc-master/public/**.
 Of course how it works can be changed.